Toggle: English / Spanish

 - Sun exposure

 Stay out of the sun as much as possible to limit skin wrinkles.
 Wear hats and clothing that protect your skin and use sunscreen when you are outside.
-Avoid cigarette smoke.
+Avoid smoking cigarette and passive smoking.

 - When did you first notice that your skin seemed more wrinkled than normal?

 - Has it changed in any way?

 - Has a skin spot become painful or does it bleed?

 - What other symptoms are you having?

 Your provider will examine your skin.
 You may need a skin lesion biopsy if you have any abnormal growths or skin changes.